National Guard of Russia: History

-The National Guard is a direct successor to Internal Troops of the Soviet Union (1918–1991), Internal Troops of Russia (1991–2016), OMON (1988–2016), and SOBR (1992–2016) units formerly under the control of the Ministry of Internal Affairs.
-The establishment of the National Guard of Russia was one of the new Russian government's first and only significant actions before March 1992.
-At its inception, at least 11 brigades consisting of no more than 100,000 personnel were planned, each having between 3,000 and 5,000 personnel.
-National Guard military units were to be deployed in 10 regions, including three brigades in Moscow, two in St. Petersburg, and more in a number of other important cities and regions.
-At its inception, many in Moscow, mostly former Soviet Armed Forces servicemen, expressed their desire to serve in the new National Guard.
+The National Guard is a direct successor of the Internal Troops of the Soviet Union, the Internal Troops of Russia, the OMON, and the SOBR units formerly under the control of the Ministry of Internal Affairs.

+The first iteration of a National Guard was proposed in 1991.
+It was supposed to consist of at least 11 brigades of 3,000 and 5,000 personnel each, with no more than 100,000 personnel in total.
+Its military units were to be deployed in 10 regions, including three brigades in Moscow, two in St. Petersburg, and several other important cities and regions in the country.
+It was meant to be a temporary measure; however, it was tabled by then-president Boris Yeltsin.

-The National Guard was originally intended to be a temporary measure; however, it was never dissolved.
-A motion titled "on the temporary position of the Russian Guard" was tabled by then-president Boris Yeltsin.
-Plans to create a National Guard that would be directly under the control of the president were first reported in April 2012.
-It would use personnel and resources belonging to the Russian Airborne Troops, Air Force, Navy and Military Police, as well as elements of Russia's Ministry of Emergency Situations.
+Plans to create a National Guard directly under the president's control, which would use personnel and resources from the Russian Airborne Troops, Air Force, Navy, and Military Police, as well as elements of Russia's Ministry of Emergency Situations, were first reported in April 2012.

 The establishment of the National Guard reportedly caused contention within the Kremlin, since the new force took over duties and functions normally carried out by the Ministry of Internal Affairs.
-A spokesman denied that the establishment of the National Guard meant a crisis of confidence in the so-called siloviki and stated that the Federal Guard Service would retain its role.
-However, he did not comment on whether the then-incumbent heads of the Federal Drug Service and the Federal Migration Service, which underwent major reforms after their subordination to the Interior Ministry, would retain their posts.
+A spokesman denied that establishing the National Guard signaled a crisis of confidence in the siloviki and said that the Federal Guard Service would retain its role.
+He did not, however, comment on whether the then-incumbent heads of the Federal Drug Service and the Federal Migration Service would retain their posts.